Mgallimore88/NatureOfCode/4_8_Apply_force_particle_system/README.md

 <h1 >Particle System Forces </h1>

 The particles come from one source which has a limited lifespan.

+'Dead' particles and sources are managed and removed from memory when no longer needed.

 The particles have mass, which affects their inertia.